Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Project structure
 There are 3 classes implemented within the project.
-ConverterJSON involves methods responsible *config.json* and *requests.json* files reading
+ConverterJSON involves methods responsible for *config.json* and *requests.json* files reading
 and for writing processing results to *answres.json*.